 One could imagine a society, such as Aztec society, where people worshipped the Sun, in which farmers were to pay money to a priest or other person to intervene on their behalf to propitiate the god or gods to provide more sunlight, just as some people perform a rain dance in order to try to cause the rain to fall during a drought.
 In this case, sunlight would have a monetary value, namely the sum paid, or the offering made, to the priest.

 Another use of artificial light is in tanning salons, where the clients expose their skin to artificial light in order to darken their skin.
-Clearly, the result of this process, which is usually produced by exposing one’s skin, whether intentionally or not, to the sun’s rays, is only valuable because it has an imitative value that is due to the admiration of, and hence begets the desire to imitate, certain models of behaviour which are not at all necessary for survival or the well-being of the individual.
+Clearly, the result of this process, which is usually produced by exposing one’s skin, whether intentionally or not, to the sun’s rays, is only valuable because it has an imitative value that is due to the admiration of, which then begets the desire to imitate, certain models of behaviour that are not at all necessary for survival or the well-being of the individual.
 In poor countries, the inhabitants would probably be astonished to learn that some people in wealthy countries actually pay money in order to darken their skin artificially in this manner.

 What I am saying is that, in the past, people had observed the model of someone obtaining something of value in exchange for a penny, and so they were willing to do so themselves.
 But today, if you were to go into a store and offer a penny for something, the owner or employee would look at you as if you were daft.
 Hence, although the size and metal content of a penny may not have changed, its imitative value, and hence, its monetary value, has certainly diminished.